Services to Schools and Day Care Centres

 Nature trips in May and September

 Guides lead groups of children on trips into the nature surrounding Villa Elfvik on weekdays during May and September.
 These interactive trips are designed for 5–10-year-old children.
 There are various types of trips, each lasting about 1.5 hours.
-Trips in September are booked in August (14.6.2018, from 9 am, tel.
-0981654400), and trips in May are booked in March.
-The detailed dates will be posted on this website.
+Trips in September are booked in August and trips in May are booked in March.
+The detailed dates will be posted on our website.

 Assignment packages for the nature trails near Villa Elfvik have been created for children.
 “The Nature Sanctuary” trail starts out from the house and runs into the forest and the reeds by the shore.
 In the winter, the trail can be followed with an assignment package entitled “Tracing the Hare”.
 “Väinö the Crow” nature trail dives into the shade of the spruce forest.
 Guidebooks is available only in Finnish and in Swedish.